GLOBAL MARKETS-Asian shares higher as dollar retreats, risk events abound

 Futures have priced in a near-certain possibility that the Fed will slow down its rate hike to 50 basis points next week, but the target U.S. federal funds rate would have to peak around 4.9% by next May.
 FEDWATCH

-Analysts at Barclays expect the key objective for the Fed at this meeting would be to execute a transition to slower hikes without easing broader financial conditions.

-"With data on activity suggesting that the Fed's hikes, to date, have had limited traction on activity, we think the FOMC will accompany the move with hawkish dots to reiterate that the hiking cycle has a ways to go."
+"With inflation proving sticky and the labour market still buoyant, the risks to our 5.00% terminal view are to the topside."

 The U.S. dollar =USD slid 0.2% against a basket of major currencies on Friday, on top of a drop of 0.4% overnight.
-The safe-haven greenback was set to finish the week flat.

-Treasury yields rose overnight and remained largely steady, after falling to the lowest in three years earlier in the week on expectations of slower growth or that a recession will curb the rise in rates.
+It softened 0.4% against the Japanese yen to 136.04 yen.

 The yield curve remains the most inverted since the early 1980s at around -83bps, pointing towards a U.S. recession in the near future.